You may need to download additional plug-ins to open

 - The objectives of the proposed research must fit within the initiative's research challenges and must fall within our remit

-- Proposals must have at least one industry partner
+- Research proposals must have at least one industry partner

 - 10% of the total (100% fEC) project costs should be provided by the industry partners, 5% should be cash which will be paid directly to the research institutions in the project.
 We will fund the remaining costs for successful awards at 80%

-- The aims of the initiative may be best achieved by an interdisciplinary approach.
+- It is likely that the aims of this initiative can best be achieved by an interdisciplinary approach.
 Therefore, we encourage collaborative applications which bring together groups with relevant expertise or experience to move research closer to application

-- £3.5M total funding is available for this call to support a portfolio of projects at fEC.
-A second call of a similar value is planned as a future component of this initiative
+- Total funding of around £4M is available for this call to support a portfolio of projects at 80% fEC

 How to apply

-- Outline proposals must be submitted electronicically via Je-S. A CV (maximum 2 pages; standard font and margin sizes) should be submitted for the Principal Investigator and each Co-Investigator and a completed case for support document (maximum 5 pages; see below) should be uploaded to Je-S. Please also refer to the Je-S guidance for outline proposals in the Je-S help section
+- A CV (maximum 2 pages; standard font and margin sizes) should be submitted for the Principal Investigator and each Co-Investigator and a completed case for support document (maximum 5 pages; see call text in downloads for guidance) should be uploaded to Je-S. Please also refer to the Je-S guidance for outline applications in the Je-S help section

 - Pathways to impact will be required at the full proposal stage and these should be formulated to meet the needs of the horticulture and potato industry sectors